“Forget everything. Know nothing. Step... “

 When his master’s degree at Loyola finished after two years, Amir was curious what was next for him career-wise, but actually he didn’t much care.
 He took a low paying role in a retail clothing store in the French Quarter, continued his weekly Sufi practice meetings and daily meditation practices, and even had a couple of short affairs with some gay men he met at neighborhood gay bars.
 While he wasn’t making much money, or making much of his life on the material level, life felt simple, and Amir found himself becoming quieter, and most definitely happier and more fulfilled than he’d ever felt before.

 This period of simplicity of life for Amir lasted for almost a decade, then he suddenly found himself wanting to return to his intellectual pursuits, and to the academic world once more.
-By this time Amir had become much more flexible and capable of navigating the complicated racial issues that abounded in America, but the World Trade Centre bombings in 2001 had created a huge upswing in antimuslim sentiment in the country that brought with it another layer of discrimination for Amir to deal with.
+By this time Amir had become much more flexible and capable of navigating the complicated racial issues that abounded in America, but the World Trade Centre bombings in 2001 had created a huge upswing in anti-muslim sentiment in the country that had brought with it another layer of discrimination for Amir to deal with.
 The only way Amir found to cope with this was for him to keep his head down, to keep out of trouble, and to try not ruffle any feathers unnecessarily.

-The thing that was re-awakened in Amir during this period was his interest in politics, and now also in justice.
+The thing that was re-awakened in Amir during this period was his interest in politics, but now also in justice.
 To this end he applied to undertake a PhD in political science at New Eden University.
-It was against all of his security instincts and strategies to move to New Eden, and most of the time it felt down-right risky, but Amir found himself drawn inexorably to the heart of the city that had been so painfully impacted by the 2001 terrorist bombings.
+It was against all of his security instincts and survival strategies to move to New Eden, and most of the time it felt down-right risky, but Amir found himself drawn inexorably to the heart of the city that had been so painfully impacted by the 2001 terrorist bombings.

-The move to New Eden was not an easy one for Amir He found it virtually impossible to find any work in the city other than menial tasks of washing dishes and scrubbing floors.
+The move to New Eden was not an easy one for Amir.
+He found it virtually impossible to find any work in the city other than menial tasks of washing dishes and scrubbing floors.
 He was also confronted by discrimination at every turn that limited his housing options.
 In the end, he took a room at a men’s shelter for run by a Middle Eastern family in the outer reaches of Brooklyn.
 As his first month in the New Eden came to a close, life was not turning out to be very much fun for Amir, and he started to consider returning to Paris to live.

 The year was 2006, and Amir had been following the spiritual teachings of an American woman, Evelyn Bourne, with some interest since he’d been introduced to her by his therapist, Bonnie, in New Orleans.
 Evelyn Bourne had a simple invitation: to discover true freedom and liberation simply by stopping everything just for a moment.
 Amir was already in touch with a silent depth of peace within himself through his spiritual practices over the past decade, but he was somehow strongly drawn to the simplicity of Evelyn Bourne’s teachings, and he was keen to be more intimately and experientially involved with them.